-3.6.2.a For invitation-only themed sales, Epic will invite all publishers whose products have been determined to be relevant to the theme.
+3.6.2.a For invitation-only themed sales, Epic will invite all sellers whose products have been determined to be relevant to the theme.

-3.6.2.b For open-enrollment sales, Epic will invite all publishers who have at least one published product.
+3.6.2.b For open-enrollment sales, Epic will invite all sellers who have at least one published product.

-3.6.2.c Publishers invited to Epic Event sales will be emailed at their Primary Email Address (configurable in the Seller tab of the publisher settings page) with all the information necessary to participate in the sale as well as a deadline to respond.
+3.6.2.c Sellers invited to Epic Event sales will be emailed at their Primary Email Address (configurable in the Seller tab of the sellers settings page) with all the information necessary to participate in the sale as well as a deadline to respond.

-3.6.2.d Publishers must respond to the email invitation by the provided deadline to participate, but publishers also have the option of declining participation in Epic Event sales.
+3.6.2.d Sellers must respond to the email invitation by the provided deadline to participate, but sellers also have the option of declining participation in Epic Event sales.